Solution | Insurance Claims Modeling#

 The car insurance datasets are:

-These two datasets are joined on the ID column to have the claim amount associated with claims when there have been any.
+The Flow joins these two datasets on the ID column to have the claim amount associated with claims when there have been any.

 The geographic datasets consist of: